 Some even go so far as to suggest there may be health benefits from eating butter when it comes from organic, grass-fed cows.
 Butter from grass-fed cows has a high omega 3 fatty acid content compared to industrial butter.
 It also contains vitamin A in a highly absorbable form.
 If you purchase cultured butter, it even contains probiotics.
 Other nutrients found in butter include vitamin D, vitamin K, lecthin and selenium.

-So what does this plant-based dietitian think about all this?
-Excessive intake of animal foods dramatically increases risk of chronic disease, but if broken down, the correlation is much stronger for animal protein versus animal fats.
-Continue to limit animal foods, but when you do, don't feel guilty indulging in a little bit of butter or a fattier cut of meat if it's organic and pastured.
+So what does this dietitian think about all this?
+Excessive intake of animal foods increases risk of chronic disease, but if broken down, the correlation is much stronger for animal protein versus animal fats.
+Continue to eat less animal foods, but when you do, don't feel guilty indulging in a little bit of butter or a fattier cut of meat if it's organic and pastured.
 About a year ago, I stopped using margarine (I was using Earth Balance) and switched to organic butter.
 I use coconut oil and extra-virgin olive oil above butter, but in applications where these fats won't work, I think a small amount of organic butter is fine, and certainly tastes better.
-And dad, if you're reading this, a small amount does not mean an inch thick layer on your bread!

 Spaghetti with Roasted Cauliflower and Browned Butter Sauce